You Need Artist Management Software

 Some artist management software is geared specifically for artists, helping them organize their life and work.
 It might include everything from a calendar and email platform to a repository to archive sheet music, set arrangements, and gig requirements.

 But artist management software made specifically for non-artists exists as well, serving the needs of talent buyers, booking agents, promoters, and venue managers.
-This type of software, such as that developed by Prism, gives music professionals an all-in-one, mobile music management solution that covers everything from holds to settlement.
+This type of music management software, such as that developed by Prism, gives music professionals an all-in-one, mobile solution that covers everything from holds to settlement.

 Users can easily collaborate; share files, data, and calendars; track revenue, expenses, and budgets; send settlements with a click; and so much more.
 Everything you need is in one place, accessible from any device.
 The software replaces bulky spreadsheets, disconnected calendars and financial systems, and buried emails and written notes.
 Instead of wasting time digging through different systems and tracking conversations, you can be building relationships and booking more shows.